PE and Sports Funding

-Schools must use the funding to make additional and sustainable improvements to the quality of PE and sport they offer.
+• make additional and sustainable improvements to the PE, sport and physical activity they provide

 How we have spent our funding: